GaneshSrambikal/iitb_trello/README.md

         - There should be a button to delete the card in the popup.

 ### System Overview
-The App allow to create task and have a track using different status (i.e Doing, Done).
+The App let's you create task and have a track using different status (i.e Doing, Done).

 - #### Features
     - Add Card